Last updated: 16 March 2023

 The former FDW grant that has been phased out was only meant to offset the cost of hiring foreign domestic workers.

-With the new HCG, the grant offsets multiple caregiving expenses beyond hiring FDWs such as home care services, senior care services, caregiver support services in the community, transportation to medical appointments.
+With the new HCG, the grant offsets multiple caregiving expenses beyond hiring FDWs such as home care services, senior care services, caregiver support services in the community, and even transportation to medical appointments.

 Previously, the criteria to qualify for the FDW grant was far more stringent.
 Care recipients had to be Singapore Citizens, or FDW employers had to be a Singapore Citizen caring for a PR who is more than 65 years of age.
 Hired FDWs were also required to attend AIC-approved Caregiver Training Courses before they could start work.